M-Tuy/GeoChem-DataLab/README.md

 - Add external layers such as bedrock geology, land use, or proximity to drinking water sources, to move from pure geochemistry toward exposure-relevant context.

 **Toward machine learning:**
-Early experiments used k-nearest neighbors (KNN) regression to test whether Ca concentration could help predict U concentration at unsampled points.
-Two versions were tried: a manual "by hand" implementation (k=1) to understand the mechanics of nearest-neighbor prediction, and a `scikit-learn` version sweeping k from 1 to 70 to observe the bias-variance tradeoff.
+K-nearest neighbors (KNN) regression will be used to test whether Ca concentration can help predict U concentration at unsampled points.
+Two versions will be tried: a manual "by hand" implementation (k=1) to understand the mechanics of nearest-neighbor prediction, and a `scikit-learn` version sweeping k from 1 to 70 to observe the bias-variance tradeoff.

-These experiments were exploratory and kept separate from the current screening pipeline.
+These experiments will be exploratory and kept separate from the current screening pipeline.
 They answer a different question, whether one variable can predict another, than the percentile method, which asks which points are relatively elevated.
-They are a useful proof of concept for where this project is heading:
+They will serve as a proof of concept for where this project is heading:

 - **Spatial interpolation** (kriging, IDW, or KNN-based prediction) to move from discrete points toward continuous surfaces.
 - **Regression/classification models** using Fe, Ca, Al, and pH as predictors, to model mobility and likely bioavailability rather than relying on raw concentration alone.
-- **Train/test validation**, as already practiced in the KNN experiments, to properly evaluate future predictive models.
+- **Train/test validation**, following the same approach as the planned KNN experiments, to properly evaluate future predictive models.
 - Eventually, a **risk-informed prioritization model** combining geochemical prediction, land use, and exposure pathways.

-The percentile screening method in this report remains the baseline and reference point.
-Any future ML-based model should be validated against it, and should improve on, not obscure, its transparency and reproducibility.

 ---

 ## 8. References